center-for-threat-informed-defense/attack-flow/README.md

 contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)

-Please submit [issues](https://github.com/center-for-threat-informed-defense/attack-flow/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+Please submit [issues](https://github.com/center-for-threat-informed-defense/attack-flow/issues) for any technical questions/concerns or contact ctid@mitre.org directly for more general inquiries.

 ## Notice

-Copyright 2021 MITRE Engenuity.
+Copyright 2021 MITRE.
 Approved for public release.
 Document number CT0040

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at